Greece seeks breathing room from ECB chief Draghi

 FRANKFURT Greek Deputy Prime Minister Yannis Dragasakis meets European Central Bank President Mario Draghi on Tuesday, as his government seeks financial breathing room to prevent a default and stay in the euro.

-Talks between Greece's leftist government and its international lenders are stumbling over disputes about pension and labour reforms as the country edges towards a debt repayment deadline to the IMF it will struggle to meet.
+Talks between Greece's leftist government and its international lenders are stumbling over disputes about pension and labor reforms as the country edges toward a debt repayment deadline to the IMF it will struggle to meet.

 With time running out for an interim agreement that Greek Prime Minister Alexis Tsipras had aimed for by May 9, Athens faces an immediate cash crunch, which its politicians believe the ECB can help resolve.